 Trees have become the hope to save the planet, it seems.
 But where can new trees be planted, on an overpopulated planet where fertile land is increasingly be claimed for food production and housing?
 The options are limited, and the few vast areas that remain available are drylands.

-This symposium will address the challenges that woods and forests in drylands are currently facing, and zoom in on real cases of large scale forestation in drylands in Asia, Australia, Africa and Europe.
+This symposium addresses the challenges that woods and forests in drylands are currently facing, and zoom in on real cases of large scale forestation in drylands in Asia, Australia, Africa and Europe.

 Desert Leaves aims to increase and disseminate knowledge about forests and forestation in dryland regions, to connect and support people and organizations around the globe that are involved in dryland afforestation and forest preservation, and thus to support initiatives that pursuit the growth of sustainable forests in drylands.